 Dianna loves to joke and have fun with the kids.
 She is passionate about guiding them to discover their courage and determination from within to triumph in endeavors as big as they can dream!

 When Dianna is not in the gym, she enjoys a good non fiction book, listening to Rock n' Roll and swimming!
 She is part mermaid.

 Erika started gymnastics when she was six after falling in love with the sport while watching it on TV.
 Her passion for the sport quickly grew and she began competing when she was 9.
 Erika retired as a level 8 when she graduated from high school, but she has never been able to leave the sport!
-When she was 14 her coach asked her if she would help him teach pre-team classes, and she has been coaching ever since.
+When she was 14 her coach asked her to help teach pre-team classes, and she has been coaching ever since.

 Tenaya has been passionate about the sport of gymnastics since she started taking lessons as a child.
 She has been coaching gymnastics since 2008 and worked at Flip Fest Gymnastics Camp in Tennessee alongside Olympians like Nastia Liukin, Svetlana Boguinskaia, and camp owners, John Macready and John Roethlisberger for 5 summers.
 During her time at the camp, she attended coaching clinics and learned from some of the top collegiate coaches in the country.
 She has coached girls and boys, team and class, USAG levels 1-10, and worked briefly with Elite gymnasts.
 She loves working with kids and helping them learn new skills and overcome mental blocks.